jdholtz/auto-southwest-check-in/CONFIGURATION.md

  - `AUTO_SOUTHWEST_CHECK_IN_FIRST_NAME`
  - `AUTO_SOUTHWEST_CHECK_IN_LAST_NAME`
 > When using the environment variables, you may only specify a single reservation.
-> If you are also using `config.json`, it will append the reservation as long as they are not a duplicate.

 You can also add more reservations to the script, allowing you check in to multiple reservations in the same instance and/or not provide reservation information as arguments.